teehector10/gen711_final_project/README2.md

 This image is from a Gene of the Month article on SARS-CoV-2 within the larger Journal of Clinical Pathology, showing spike protein domains of COVID-19 (Pillay, 2020).

 ## Findings
 When conducting our phylogenic tree, we were able to visualize the ancestral background of differing COVID-19 isolations.
-We were not able to add the Wohan strain to this tree because of constraints with the NCBI website feature.
-It would also have been nice to do more then 10 samples, but the alignment limited us and we chose to just do the 10 samples that were analyzed later on.
+We were not able to add the Wuhan strain to this tree because of constraints with the NCBI website feature.
+It would also have been nice to do more then 10 samples, but the alignment limited us by the size of the sequences so we chose to just do the 10 samples.

 As seen below, there is an obvious different phylogony to 2020 samples and 2022 samples.
-With possibility of there being 3 strains, 2022 having 2 forking from eachother.
+With possibility of there being 3 strains, 2022 having forking away from eachother.

 ### Figure 4 [Izzy]